 About Screen Nova Scotia: Screen Nova Scotia is a film commission and industry association that promotes and advocates on behalf of Nova Scotia’s screen industry.
-Our membership includes producers, cast and crew, unions and guilds, service providers, and supporting organizations.
+Our membership includes producers, cast, crew, unions, service providers, and supporting industry organizations.
 Please note that Screen Nova Scotia does not directly hire talent or crew for productions filming in the province.

 Screen Nova Scotia is dedicated to building a strong and sustainable future for Nova Scotia’s production sector.
 We’re the first point of contact to find out more about locations, production partners, industry resources and infrastructure, and financial incentives.

 Become a member: Interested in joining SNS?
 We offer a variety of membership options and benefits HERE.